Database Cloning in SQL Server for Troubleshooting and Diagnostics

 Problem

-Microsoft released SQL Server 2014 SP2 and with this new service pack we have some new features.
-This update introduces database cloning in which a new database will be created that contains just the schema of all the objects and statistics from the specified source database.
+A feature in SQL Server is the ability to clone a database that will create a new database that contains just the schema of all the objects and statistics from the specified source database.
+A cloned database can be used to troubleshoot queries without having to run the query against the production database.
 Follow this tip to learn how to clone a database.

 Solution

-SQL Server 2014 SP2 update introduces a new management command DBCC CLONEDATABASE which creates a new database that contains the schema of all the objects and statistics from the specified source database.
+First released in SQL Server 2014 SP2, a new management command DBCC CLONEDATABASE creates a new database that contains the schema of all the objects and statistics from the specified source database.
 Cloned databases copy all schema and metadata of the source database without coping any data.
 DBCC CLONEDATABASE should be used to create a cloned database only for troubleshooting and diagnostic purposes.
 A cloned database created by DBCC CLONEDATABASE must not be used as a production database.

 The below command is used to create a cloned database named “Manvendra_Cloned” from its source database “Manvendra”.